 Mentoring Fellows receive a stipend of $28,000 for 12 months.
 Also, the costs of tuition and student medical insurance expenses are paid.
 Students are expected to complete nine hours of coursework during each long semester and three hours during the summer.

 To nominate a student, you must be a member of your program’s Graduate Studies Committee.
-Use the Graduate School Awards System in UT Direct starting October 19, 2015.
-Applications must be submitted by November 16, 2015, and fellows will be announced in January 2016.
+Use the Graduate School Awards System in UT Direct starting mid-October.
+The deadline for submission of the faculty mentor application can be found here and fellows will be announced in January for the next academic year.

 During the nomination process, you will be asked to answer three short questions, and to upload the following documents:

 - A one-page project description of your proposed mentoring plan for the recruited student; and